Sample from state vectors¶

 Seeding and reproducibility¶

-The seed argument lets you control the randomness.
-It accepts anything that can be passed to np.random.default_rng, such as an integer or an existing Generator instance.
+The seed argument lets you seed the pseudorandom number generator, allowing your results to be reproducible.
+The seed can be anything accepted by np.random.default_rng, such as an integer or an existing Generator instance.

 [6]: